Upcoming Events: Fall 2016

 Join us for a conversation with Sonya Huber, author of The Evolution of Hillary Rodham Clinton, and Lucy Gellman, reporter for the New Haven Independent as we discuss the candidates and conventions of this historic election cycle.
 Lucy Gellman is a reporter for the New Haven Independent and station manager and host at WNHH Radio.
 She has covered the 2016 primaries in New Hampshire and Connecticut, as well as the 2016 Democratic National Convention.
 Her writing and photography has appeared in Print Quarterly, The London Student, The Arts Paper, Yale University Art Gallery Bulletin, the Connecticut Mirror and I Love New Haven, where she is a weekly contributor.

 Oct.
-17 @ 5 pm: Fairfield (CT) Women’s & Gender Studies Election Panel, Fairfield University
+17 @ 5 pm: Fairfield (CT) Women’s & Gender Studies Election Panel, Fairfield University, location TBA.

 Oct.
-27 @ 7 pm: Fairfield University Bookstore Reading
+27 @ 7 pm: Fairfield University Reading & Discussion on the election, Kelley Center

 University Visits and Reading Series: I’ve served as a speaker at the New Directions in Writing and Publishing Conference at North Georgia College & State University, where Opa Nobody was chosen as a First-Year Read.
 I’ve also been featured in as a reader at the College of the Holy Cross Reading Series and the University of New Hampshire Reading Series, the River Styx Reading Series in St. Louis, and the Motherhood and Words Festival at the Loft Literary Center in Minneapolis.